Home | Battles | Cemeteries | Descendants | Find A Soldier | Towns | Units | Site Map

 Age: 40, credited to Middlebury, VT

 Birth: 1822, Braintree, VT

 Alias?: None noted

 East Roxbury Cemetery, Roxbury, VT

 Check the cemetery for location/directions and other veterans who may be buried there.

-Mr. Bolton was the son of of Sylvanus and Persis Bolton, and was born in Braintree, Orange County, and spent his early years upon his father's farm.
-In the common schools and Randolph Academy he qualified himself for teaching, which he followed, in connection of the trade of carpenter and joiner until the breaking out of the war of the rebellion.The Vermont Watchman, May 2, 1894
+Mr. Bolton was the son of Sylvanis and Persis Bolton, born in Braintree, Orange County, Vermont, and spent his early years upon his father's farm.
+In the common school and Randolph Academy he qualified himself for teaching, which he followed in connection with the trade of carpenter and joiner until the breaking out of the war of the rebellion.

-Courtesy of Deanna French
+Courtesy of Deanna French.